 What is sexual and gender-based violence?

 Sexual and gender-based violence (SGBV) is violence committed against a person because of his or her sex or gender.
 It is forcing another person to do something against his or her will through violence, coercion, threats, deception, cultural expectations, or economic means.
-Although most victims and survivors of SGBV are girls and women, boys and men can also be harmed by SGBV.
+Although the majority of victims and survivors of SGBV are girls and women, boys and men can also be harmed by SGBV.

 Reporting and seeking help